sf-master/smart-bug-finder/README.md

 - **Observability**:
   - Add structured logging for Playwright events and LLM responses for debugging.
-  - Monitor Ollama logs for model load errors or memory constraints.
+  - Monitor Groq API usage/errors and rate limits.
   - Consider storing scan history if long-term audit trails are required.

 ---

 ### 7. Future Enhancements (Ideas)

-- **Multi-model support**: Allow selecting different Ollama models per request or fallback to a cloud LLM when local inference fails.
+- **Multi-model support**: Allow selecting different Groq models or add adapters for other hosted LLMs.
 - **Queued scans**: For resource control, convert `/api/scan` into an async job with progress updates/WebSockets.
 - **Authentication & roles**: Protect the scan endpoint from anonymous use if deployed externally.
 - **Analytics storage**: Persist scan results for historical reporting or shareable dashboards.